-6 CAGR 2022-2025 Revenues minus CAGR 2022-2025 Operating Expenses, excluding the positive impact of the
+6 CAGR 2022-2025 Revenues minus CAGR 2022-2025 Operating Expenses, excluding the positive impact of the change of accounting standard (application of IFRS 17 effective 01.01.23)

 And, lastly, on the back of its unique positioning, the Group has decided to adjust upward 2023 distributable income by an amount equivalent to the impact of the end of the ramp-up of the Single Resolution Fund on year in advance which is 1 billion euros.
 Moreover, the Group specifies that the impact of the adjustment of hedges related to changes in terms and conditions decided by the ECB in the fourth quarter 2022 as well as the capital gain related to the sale of Bank of the West will be excluded from 2023 distributable income.
 The Group thus anticipates a strong increase in 2023 distributable income as per the plan's objective, and growth in net income per share that is higher than the objective, on the back of the 5 billion euros share buyback programmes planned for 20231.